Jacobi-Haantjes manifolds, integrability and dissipative mechanical systems: Haantjes geometry and Jacobi structures

 \subsection{The symplectic-Haantjes manifolds}

 If we endow a symplectic manifold with an algebra of Haantjes operators compatible with the symplectic structure, we obtain a symplectic-Haantjes (or $\omega \mathscr{H}$) manifold.

-Beyond their intrinsic mathematical properties, these manifolds are significant because they provide a simple yet sufficiently general framework within which the theory of Hamiltonian integrable systems can be rigorously formulated.
+Beyond their intrinsic mathematical properties, these manifolds are significant because they provide a simple yet sufficiently general framework in which the theory of conservative Hamiltonian integrable systems can be rigorously formulated.

 \begin{definition} A symplectic--Haantjes (or $\omega \mathscr{H}$) manifold of class $m$ is a triple $( M,\omega,\mathscr{H})$ which satisfies the following properties: \begin{itemize} \item[(i)] $(M,\omega)$ is a symplectic manifold of dimension $ 2 \, n$; \item[(ii)] $\mathscr{H}$ is an Abelian Haantjes algebra of rank $m$; \item[(iii)] $(\omega,\mathscr{H})$ are algebraically compatible, that is \beq \omega(X,\boldsymbol{K} Y)=\omega(\boldsymbol{K} X,Y) \, , \qquad \forall \boldsymbol{K} \in \mathscr{H} , \eeq or equivalently